 - The Security function that performs the security evaluation and monitoring resides in the operator’s domain (i.e., external to the 3GPP network) and it is considered as a trusted entity.
 This Security function and its application logic are upto the operator’s implementation, and it is outside the scope of 3GPP in the present document.

-For security related data or logs, care must be taken when logging or triggering notification for such events.
-Some guidelines and measures on data collection, and secure handling is described e.g., [19].
+For security related data or logs, care needs to be taken when logging or triggering notification for such events.
+Some guidelines and measures on data collection, and secure handling is described e.g., [18].

 Assumption #2: For Objective 2 (i.e., Security mechanism for dynamic policy enforcement), the dynamic security policy enforcement is configured and controlled by the operator based on operator’s policy.

 Exposing the security data in a structured manner can help automated continuous security monitoring.
-In order to do this, classification of security data and defining a structure can help.
+To do this, classification of security data and defining a structure can help.

 In relation to data exposure for security evaluation and monitoring, it is important to understand the relevant security risks associated with SBA.
 Accordingly, symptoms required to assess the possibility of exploiting any such risks can be considered for data exposure.
 For this study, it is assumed that following attacks may be applicable to SBA layer, which can be implemented using microservices or virtual network functions: